rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 # TODO
- * BSN as sector identifier?
-See under 3.2.
-Pairwise Identifiers; more detailed specification required here?
- * * sector identifier may have syntax defined in OIDC-core, usage of sector ID to be reviewed!
- * * make explicit: other (sector) identifiers acceptable
  * Further detail the use case / context; use case as in first OAuth2 iGov-NL profile, but explicitly with user authentication and identification.
  * guideline for caching metadata
  * steps in the flow not yet detailed in this profile